UKIkarus/Learning/README.md

 # Learning
-For learning Github, Azure, CI/CD, and other tests
+For learning Github, Azure, CI/CD, Terraform and other tests